HOME How to Order

 2. Hole quality and uniformity for size is very high.
 Holes are cut very precisely.

-3. Dosing the basket by volume (loose fill to the rim) will give you the correct dose of 14 grams.
+3. Dosing the basket by volume (loose fill to the rim) will give you the correct dose for the bean type and roast level.

 4. Walls are tapered to gain some thickness for the coffee puck, and to compensate for the different extraction ratio from top layers to bottom layers.